bobgeorgethe3rd/wouterdocs/cornelius/Cornelius Construction.md

 <Note>

-If you are worried about a draft you can create a triangle piece of fabric that sits behind the lsits out of your pocket fabric.
+If you are worried about a draft you can create a triangle piece of fabric that sits behind the slits out of your pocket fabric.
 Attaching it before Step 3 to one of the sides of the slits.

 </Note>